Identifying the cohort

 Students that do not sustain six consecutive months in a single level 4 or higher destination but do have six consecutive months of activity across a mixture of level 4 or higher destinations will be counted as having progressed to level 4 or higher, with their destination chosen according to what they were doing in their last month of sustained activity.

-For each state-funded mainstream school or college with a cohort at 16-18, we will report the level 3 cohort size, the percentage that progressed to a level 4+ destination, the national comparator percentage, the resulting value-added score, and provide a banding that puts the score in context.
+For each state-funded mainstream school or college with a cohort at 16-18, we will report the level 3 cohort size, the percentage that progressed to a level 4+ destination, the national comparator percentage, the resulting value-added score, and provide a banding that puts the score in context (note however that there will be no value-added scores/bandings for the 2022 and 2023 leavers due to covid pandemic-related issues.).
 We will additionally report these items separately for the different qualification groups.
-We will also show breakdowns of the destination type (apprenticeship, level 4 or 5 course, degree) and destination provider (top third, Russell group, Oxbridge) for the level 3 cohort.
+We will also show breakdowns of the destination type (apprenticeship, level 4 or 5 course, degree) and the proportion of destinations that were at a top-third higher education institution for the level 3 cohort.

 Data sources